gbarnett-cs/iOSChallenge/readme.md

 ## Completion

-Once you have completed the exercise to the best of your ability, you may either:
+Once you have completed the exercise to the best of your ability, you may zip up your code directory and email it to Glenn, or submit a pull request to this repo (https://github.com/gbarnett-cs/iOSChallenge).

-A. Submit a "pull request" to https://github.com/gbarnett-cs/iOSChallenge

-or

-B. zip up your code directory and email it to gbarnett@communispace.com.